-1 2 3 2.
-Central filing with a state official is provided.
-This is where parties will seek information of this kind.
-4 5 6 7 3.
-The format of this section is very much like Section 7, which concerns a statement of authority with respect to property.
-Because one requires local and other central filing they are not combined.
-8 9 Note: This section has no corresponding Principle.
-10 [SECTION 12.
-SERVICE OF PROCESS.
-In an action or proceeding against an 11 unincorporated nonprofit association, a summons and complaint or other process shall be served 12 on an agent authorized by appointment to receive service of process, a manager of the 13 association or in any other manner authorized by the law of this state.]
-14 15 Comment 16 17 18 19 1.
-Some states have expressly addressed service of process on a nonprofit association in court rules or by statute.
-Those states may wish to continue their rules and so should not adopt this section.
-For this reason this section is bracketed.
-20 21 22 23 2.
+1 2 2.
 By rule or statute all jurisdictions have extensive law on service of process.
-The real question for nonprofit associations is which set of these rules should apply.
-This Act treats a nonprofit unincorporated association as a legal entity.
-Thus, the rules applicable to another legal entity, a corporation, seem most appropriate.
-242526 Derivation: Principle #17.
-27 SECTION 13.
+The real 3 question for nonprofit associations is which set of these rules should apply.
+This Act treats a 4 nonprofit unincorporated association as a legal entity.
+Thus, the rules applicable to another legal 5 entity, a corporation, seem most appropriate.
+6 7 Derivation: Principle #17.
+8 9 SECTION 14.
 CLAIM NOT ABATED BY CHANGE.
-An action or proceeding 28 against an unincorporated nonprofit association does not abate merely because of a change in its 29 members or managers.
-30 31 Comment 32 33 34 35 36 This provision reverses the common law rule of partnerships, which courts often extended to unincorporated nonprofit associations.
-Uniform Partnership Act (1914) §\$29 and 31(4).
+A [claim for relief] against an 10 unincorporated nonprofit association does not abate merely because of a change in its members 11 or managers.
+12 Comment 13 14 This provision reverses the common law rule of partnerships, which courts often extended to unincorporated nonprofit associations.
+Uniform Partnership Act (1914) Sections 29 15 16 and 31(4).
 This Act's entity approach requires this change to the old common law rule.
-See Uniform Partnership Act (1997) §\$603(a) 701, and 801.
-37 Derivation: Principle #14.
+See 17 Uniform Partnership Act (1997) Sections 603(a) 701, and 801.
+18 19 Derivation: Principle #14.
+20 21 [SECTION 15.

-1 2 [SECTION 14.
 VENUE.
-Unless otherwise provided by law, venue of an action against 3 an unincorporated nonprofit association brought in this state is determined under the statutes 4 applicable to an action brought in this state against a corporation.]
-5 Comment 6 7 1.
-This section is bracketed because many states have already satisfactorily solved this 8 issue.
+Unless otherwise provided by law, venue of an action against an unincorporated nonprofit association brought in this state is determined under the statutes 22 23 applicable to an action brought in this state against a corporation.]
+24 Comment 25 26 1.
+This section is bracketed because many states have already satisfactorily solved this 27 issue.
 A criterion used by all states for fixing venue is the county of residence of the defendant.
-9 If an aggregate view of a nonprofit association were taken, the association is resident in any 10 county in which a member resides.
-See Wright, Miller, & Cooper, 15 Federal Procedure & Practice 3812 (1986).
-Conforming to the entity view of an association, Section 15 rejects the 11 12 common law view.
+28 If an aggregate view of a nonprofit association were taken, the association is resident in any 29 county in which a member resides.
+See Wright, Miller, & Cooper, 15 Federal Procedure & 30 Practice 3812 (1986).
+Conforming to the entity view of an association, Section 15 rejects the 31 common law view.
 States have by statute modified the common law rule.
-Illinois, for example, 13 provides that "a voluntary unincorporated association sued in its own name is a resident of any 14 county in which it has an office or if on due inquiry no office can be found, in which any officer 15 resides."
+Illinois, for example, 32 provides that "a voluntary unincorporated association sued in its own name is a resident of any 33 county in which it has an office or if on due inquiry no office can be found, in which any officer 34 resides."
 Ill.
 Code Civ.
 Prac.
 Section 2-102(c).
-In many cases, however, a UNA will not have 16 an officer or an officer in the state.
-17 18 2.
-Most states specify as many as eight additional grounds for venue, including the 19 county in which the real estate that is the subject of the suit is situated and the county in which 20 the act causing, in whole or in part, the personal injury or other tort occurred.
-None of these 21 additional criteria present a special problem with respect to an unincorporated nonprofit 22 association.
-23 24 Derivation: Principle #17.
-25 26 27 SECTION 15.
-MEMBER HAS NO AGENCY POWER.
-A member of an 28 unincorporated nonprofit association is not an agent of the association solely by reason of being 29 a member.
-30 Comment 31 32 1.
-The purpose of this section is to make it clear that a person's status as a member does 33 not by itself make that person an agent of the UNA.
-This is contrary to partnership law where 34 the general partners are considered to be general agents of the partnership and can bind the partnership for acts in the ordinary course of business.
-Agency and the power to bind in a UNA 35 36 are determined under the enacting state's agency law.
-See Section 3(a).
-Under agency law the 37 managers of a UNA would in most cases be considered as having apparent authority to bind the manager would be considered to be an agent of the UNA but this is because that person is a
+In many cases, however, a UNA will not have 35 an officer or an officer in the state.
+36 county in which the real estate that is the subject of the suit is situated and the county in which